The true story of Florence Foster Jenkins, the worst singer in the world

 Directed by Anne-marie Greene

 In 1940's New York, the performer who everyone wanted to see live was Florence Foster Jenkins, an enthusiastic soprano whose pitch was far from perfect.
 Known as 'the first lady of the sliding scale', she warbled and screeched her way through the evening to an audience who mostly fell about with laughter.
 But this delusional and joyously happy woman paid little attention to her critics, instead she was surrounded by a circle of devoted friends who were almost as eccentric as she was.
-Based upon a true story, the play spins from Florence's charity recitals and extravagant balls, through to her bizarre recording sessions and an ultimate triumph at Carnegie Hall in this hilarious and heart-warming comedy.
+This hilarious and heart-warming play is based upon a true story, which was recently adapted for the 2016 film starring Meryl Streep in the title role.
+However Quilter's play is arguably much funnier than the film, spinning from Florence's charity recitals and extravagant balls, through to her bizarre recording sessions and an ultimate triumph at Carnegie Hall.

 'Jan Nightingale’s portrayal of Florence Foster Jenkins is simply marvellous...We genuinely feel for her.
 No small part of that affection comes from the love her character inspired in those closest to her, which warms the whole theatre...
 This is a play about character, rich in humour, touched with just a hint of tragedy.
 It is amusing rather than hilarious, beautifully played, and it leaves you with a warm feeling that maybe, just maybe, our illusions might be more than that, and that even in this cruel world there might be room for hope.'
 Nick Le Mesurier for the Leamington Courier